e-lie/renardo-website/docs/intro_tuto.md

 ## 6 - Next steps

-There is a lot more algorithmic music techniques to master with FoxDot...
+There is a lot more algorithmic music techniques to master with Renardo...

 Tutorial on this website will continue to grow.